mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Description

-This measure will verify that CDAs both created by and received by a Webchart EHR system pass basic CDA validation.
+This measure will verify that CDAs both created by and received by a WebChart EHR system pass basic CDA validation.

 #### Associated Certification Criteria